 Although this would be the ideal width for a viable corridor, according to Y2Y, they have also stated that a 450-metre wide corridor could be a fair concession if the slope line that defines the corridor is consistent with the blue line, the line Y2Y has determined is the 25 degree line. on this map.

 An important part of the challenge moving forward to define this corridor will be deciding where the 25 degree slope line should begin.
 As you can see, Y2Y draws the line in blue on the map above, based on their GIS measurements.
 The environmental contractor hired by the developer (Golder Associates) generally draws their line (in purple) significantly further up slope into the areas marked in coral, which results in more available land to build upon but less land remaining for wildlife.

-Because of a decision made by the Natural Resources Conservation Board (NRCB) in 1992, the Province of Alberta has the ultimate jurisdiction to determine the wildlife corridor on this piece of property.
+Because of a decision made by the Natural Resources Conservation Board (NRCB) in 1992, the Province of Alberta, not the Town of Canmore, has the ultimate jurisdiction to determine the wildlife corridor on this piece of property.